 The following table presents the unaudited pro forma summary of our financial results as if the Southern Light and Hunt business combinations had occurred on January 1, 2016.
 The pro forma results include additional depreciation and amortization resulting from purchase accounting adjustments, and interest expense associated with debt used to fund the acquisition.
 The pro forma results do not include any synergies or other benefits of the acquisition.
-The pro forma results are not indicative of future results of operations, or results that might have been achieved had the acquisition been consummated on January 1, 2016.
+The pro forma results of operations, or results that might have been achieved had the acquisition been consummated on January 1, 2016.